abdulmoeed11/minBERT/README.md

 # CS 224N Default Final Project - Multitask BERT

-This is the starting code for the default final project for the Stanford CS 224N class.
-You can find the handout [here](https://web.stanford.edu/class/cs224n/project/default-final-project-bert-handout.pdf)

-In this project, you will implement some important components of the BERT model to better understanding its architecture.
+This repository contains the code for the default final project for the Stanford CS 224N and some further optimizing extensions.
+The project focuses on implementing core components of the BERT model, understanding its architecture, and leveraging its embeddings for three key downstream NLP tasks:

-You will then use the embeddings produced by your BERT model on three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.
+1. Sentiment Classification
+2. Paraphrase Detection
+3. Semantic Similarity
+4.

-After finishing the BERT implementation, you will have a simple model that simultaneously performs the three tasks.
+After completing the BERT implementation, you will have a multitask model capable of performing these tasks simultaneously.
+The project also includes opportunities to implement extensions and optimizations to improve the baseline model's performance.
-You will then implement extensions to improve on top of this baseline.

-## Setup instructions
+## Project Overview

-* Follow `setup.sh` to properly setup a conda environment and install dependencies.
-* There is a detailed description of the code structure in [STRUCTURE.md](./STRUCTURE.md), including a description of which parts you will need to implement.
-* You are only allowed to use libraries that are installed by `setup.sh`, external libraries that give you other pre-trained models or embeddings are not allowed (e.g., `transformers`).
+The project is structured to help you:
+* Gain a deep understanding of the BERT architecture by implementing key components.
+* Explore multitask learning by training a single model to perform multiple tasks.
+* Experiment with extensions to enhance the baseline model’s performance.

-## Handout
+## 📈 Extensions

-Please refer to the handout for a through description of the project and its parts.
+After implementing the baseline model, explore these extensions to improve its performance:

+* Optimizer and Learning Rate Scheduling: Experiment with optimizers like Adam, AdamW, or SGD, and use techniques like warmup and decay.
+* Regularization Techniques: Add dropout, weight decay, or layer normalization to prevent overfitting.
+* Task-Specific Modifications: Create custom task heads for better task-specific performance.

 ### Acknowledgement
+This project is for educational purposes and is restricted to use within the Stanford CS 224N course.
+For external use, please contact the course administrators.

 The BERT implementation part of the project was adapted from the "minbert" assignment developed at Carnegie Mellon University's [CS11-711 Advanced NLP](http://phontron.com/class/anlp2021/index.html), created by Shuyan Zhou, Zhengbao Jiang, Ritam Dutt, Brendon Boldt, Aditya Veerubhotla, and Graham Neubig.